-OS-S 1.1.7 - Universal Design
+OS 1.1.7 - Universal Design

 The City shall develop recreational facilities that are universally accessible to all residents.
-Update existing facilities when new construction is planned, or when renovations are undertaken to, be compliant with new City and federal regulations as they come into effect.
+The City shall update existing facilities when new construction is planned, or when renovations are undertaken to, be compliant with then existing City and federal accessibility regulations as they come into effect.
 (New)

-OS-S 1.1.8 - Funding
+OS 1.1.8 - Funding